 6. Avoid Touching Or Picking Acne

-Touching and picking your pimples and acne halt the healing process, and once the acne dries, it may leave a dark spot.
+Touching and picking your pimples and acne halt the healing process, and once the acne dries, it may leave a dark spot or even a depression in the skin (called a “scar”).
 Moreover, touching acne can transfer bacteria from your fingers to the other areas, further aggravating the condition.

 If you find it hard to resist your urge to touch acne, apply an acne patch.
 It is a hydrocolloid bandage that blends with your skin and heals acne and pimples.